poult-lab/daily-word/english_words_ learning.md

 09.capture  [ˈkæptʃə(r)]

-[verb] Allied troops captured over 300 enemy soldiers."to catch a person or an animal and keep them as a prisoner or in a confined space "
+[verb] Allied troops captured over 300 enemy soldiers.

+"to catch a person or an animal and keep them as a prisoner or in a confined space "

+10.confine /kənˈfaɪn/

+[v] The work will not be confined to the Glasgow area.

+"to keep sb/sth inside the limits of a particular activity, subject, area, etc." -resrtict-

+[v] Keep the dog confined in a suitable travelling cage.

+"to keep a person or an animal in a small or closed space"

+11.confined /kənˈfaɪnd/

+[adj] It is cruel to keep animals in confined spaces.

+"small and surrounded by walls or sides"

-#### 2020/04/16.02
+#### 2020/04/16.03

 01.dean  [diːn]